 Are you headed towards divorce?
 Are you concerned about the future of your family, your children and what will happen to your property?
-At the Law Office of Robert W. Kovacs, Jr. we are very familiar with the issues tied into divorce and we are intent on doing what we can to help you gain a sense of control over the situation.
+At Kovacs Law, P.C. we are very familiar with the issues tied into divorce and we are intent on doing what we can to help you gain a sense of control over the situation.
 Divorce is known for being the second most stressful experience an adult will ever have to go through, second only to losing a child.
 Because of this, we want to do everything we can to inform you of your rights and responsibilities, all the while protecting your rights to a fair and just settlement.
 If you are seeking advice on a family law issue, a Milford divorce lawyer from our firm is here to give you honest and forthright advice about your situation, advice you can rely upon for an optimal solution.

 Legal Separation & Divorce in Massachusetts

 Are you interested in a divorce or perhaps a legal separation instead?
 Some couples wish to remain married but live apart; in cases such as these a legal separation is more suitable for their needs.
 When a couple legally separates, the same issues over debt division, asset division, property division, child custody, child support and visitation will have to be fully addressed and worked out on paper.
 Legal separation is very similar to a divorce; however, the couple remains legally married.
 Most couples choose a legal separation over a divorce for insurance reasons, medical reasons or often times religious or personal beliefs.
 We aren't here to judge you whatsoever; we are here to offer you the legal guidance you need no matter which path you follow.